ruixing76/alta2023/_pages/venue.md

 Welcome Reception - Under 10 - $25.

 ### Social Event
-The EMNLP Social Event will be held on Saturday December 10, 2022 from 7:00pm – 10:00pm at the [Ritz-Carlton Abu Dhabi, Grand Canal Hotel](https://www.ritzcarlton.com/en/hotels/uae/abu-dhabi?scid=6086e1f4-af86-4268-a5e9-ecef4e9075cf&ppc=ppc&pId=ustbppc&nst=paid&gclid=872a19c941e3106b22547ae374f72f01&gclsrc=3p.ds&msclkid=872a19c941e3106b22547ae374f72f01).
+The ALTA Social Event will be held on Saturday December 10, 2023 from 7:00pm – 10:00pm at the [Ritz-Carlton Abu Dhabi, Grand Canal Hotel](https://www.ritzcarlton.com/en/hotels/uae/abu-dhabi?scid=6086e1f4-af86-4268-a5e9-ecef4e9075cf&ppc=ppc&pId=ustbppc&nst=paid&gclid=872a19c941e3106b22547ae374f72f01&gclsrc=3p.ds&msclkid=872a19c941e3106b22547ae374f72f01).
 With its captivating sunsets and extraordinary view of the Sheikh Zayed Grand Mosque, you will be sure to enjoy an evening out at our Social Event with luxurious foods and libations (alcoholic and nonalcoholic drink ticket provided), along with Abu Dhabi’s local entertainment compliments of the Department of Tourism, and a DJ for some evening dancing.

 Transportation to the event:
 Charter buses will be available from ADNEC to the Ritz Carlton beginning at 6:30pm to 10:30pm.
 Departures from the Ritz will stop by Andaz, Aloft and Adnec.